Mistakes to Avoid When Shooting on White Background

 Lighting the subject and the background separately is important.
 7-10 feet is the advisable distance for subject placement in front of the white backdrop.
 If the distance is not enough, the light intending to fall on the background will inevitably spill onto the subject as well.
 You do not need a halo effect, poor backlight, or the subject to look flat in your photo.

 Lighting in two different stages is a mark of perfection.
 Light your subject and the background separately to prevent unnecessary shadows and hotspots in your photograph.
-Maintaining space and light during professional product photography prevents shadows from appearing in the background, thus giving a clean finish to your clicks.
+Maintaining space and light during professional product photography studio prevents shadows from appearing in the background, thus giving a clean finish to your clicks.

 When filming smaller subjects or taking close-ups or portraits, small backdrops work wonders.
 They are easier to set up and cost less.
 They efficiently fulfil their purpose of filling up the little background space available.
 But, full-body shots or larger objects require extended backdrops that sprawl across the floor, and the subject can be placed on them.

 To make the set-up process handy, don’t hesitate to use clamps, tape, and pins to hold your background together.
 Plexiglass is your friend while photographing models and heavy products.
 Place a thin plexiglass layer on the ground over your paper backdrop to prevent any damage.
 Plexiglass also helps you to solve the depth problem as it enables slight floor shadows and prevents the infamous ‘floating effect’.
-A small investment like buying plexiglass can improve your outputs considerably and increase your product photography pricing.
+A small investment like buying plexiglass can improve your outputs considerably and increase your product photography prices.

 Aim for a Well-Exposed Background

 Your camera’s screen doesn’t tell you the level of exposure of a photograph.
-A white background requires bright light to appear white in color otherwise you’ll have a dull grey background.
+A white background product photography requires bright light to appear white in color otherwise you’ll have a dull grey background.
 Overexposing the backdrop without mangling with the subject’s light settings gives a bright and presentable white background.
 The histogram feature is ideal for this purpose.
 Almost every camera has a built-in histogram under the information section.

 A histogram displays the pixel brightness in the form of a graph.
 The range varies from zero to 255.
 With the majority of your values clustered towards the right, you’ll have an over-exposed image in your hands.
 Whereas the under-exposed photographs have left-clustered values.
 For a balanced and well-exposed click, you need the majority of your pixel-brightness values in the center.
 Also, the zebra stripe function, though a bit complex, can be used for adjusting the exposure and lighting for your next click.